AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Java SDK/Table/Configure an auto-increment primary key column.md

 ## Usage notes

-1. When you create a table, you cannot set the partition key to an auto-increment primary key column.
+1. When you create a table, you cannot set a partition key to an auto-increment primary key column.

-    An auto-increment primary key column can only be an integer column.
-The generated value for an auto-increment primary key column is a 64-bit signed long integer.
+    The data type of an auto-increment primary key column can only be set to integer.
+Each value generated for an auto-increment primary key column is a 64-bit signed long integer.

-2. When you write data to a table, you do not need to specify a specific value for the auto-increment column.
-Instead, you need only to set the value of the auto-increment column to placeholders.
+2. When you write data to a table, you do not need to specify specific values for the auto-increment column.
+Instead, you need only to set placeholder values for the auto-increment column.

-    If you want to obtain the value of the auto-increment column after data is written to the table, you can set ReturnType to RT\_PK.
+    If you want to obtain the values of the auto-increment column after data is written to the table, you can set ReturnType to RT\_PK.

     When you query data, you must specify the values of all primary key columns.
 To obtain a complete primary key value, you can set ReturnType to RT\_PK in PutRow, UpdateRow, or BatchWriteRow.